 Williams Alumni Career Network

 You will notice alumni profiles inserted throughout the Williams Alumni Career Network.
 They can give you advice on where and how to look for a summer internship or permanent job in their field.
 They’ll give you the straight story on what the job, the company, or the industry is all about.
 You can discover new trends in the industry and turn that information into good interview questions.
 Some advisors will be able to tell you what to include on your resume to impress recruiters.
 These advisors can’t create jobs, but they can give you all the information you need to get a good start on creating your own.
-And, utilizing Williams Alumni Database is the best way to begin your networking.
+And, utilizing Williams Alumni Database is a solid way to begin your networking.

 Are you an alum and looking to connect with other Ephs?
 Explore curated resources on Alumni Career Connections.